microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 For more information, see: [Use Microsoft Azure in Visual Studio subscriptions](https://docs.microsoft.com/en-us/visualstudio/subscriptions/vs-azure)

-Finally, attendees can create a free trial Azure account to participate in the hack event by [signing up for Azure HERE!](https://azure.microsoft.com/en-us/free/)
+Finally, attendees can create a free trial Azure account to participate in the hack event by [signing up for Azure HERE.](https://azure.microsoft.com/en-us/free/)

 #### Workstation Security

 Some organizations have tight security policies enforced on their employees' workstations.
 A common one is to not provide users with adminstrator priviledges on their workstation.
 If this is the case, it may prevent them from installing tools or software needed to complete the hack.

 One workaround is to use the Azure Cloud Shell.
-However, some organizations may disable access to the Azure Cloud Shell!
+However, some organizations may disable access to the Azure Cloud Shell.
 Another workaround is to provision a workstation VM in Azure that attendees can RDP into to complete the hack.

 Tight firewalls may make it challenging to access Azure itself from an organization's workstations.
 This is when you bang your head against the wall, give up, and be thankful you don't work for that organization! :)